PicoJr/submodule-hook/README.md

 * `0` if the hook ran without errors and the user chose to continue when prompted for confirmation
 * `1` if the user chose not to continue when prompted for confirmation
+* `3` if an error occurred during submodule checking
 * `130` if the user `ctrl-c` the hook

 ## CHANGELOG